Simple Plan

 The band performed at the Vans Warped Tour every year from 1999 to 2005, and in 2011, 2013, 2015, and 2018.
-The band also performed at the 2010 Winter Olympics closing ceremony, along with The X Factor Australia.
+The band also performed at the 2010 Winter Olympics closing ceremony in Vancouver, along with The X Factor Australia.
 In December 2012, the band performed at Mood Indigo, the college festival of IIT Bombay in Mumbai, India.
 In 2004, the band appeared as themselves in the film New York Minute, starring the Olsen twins, Mary-Kate and Ashley.
-Simple Plan also performed O Canada at the 2016 NHL Winter Classic.
-They also performed the theme music for and were featured on an episode of What's New, Scooby-Doo?.
+Simple Plan also performed "O Canada" at the 2016 NHL Winter Classic.
+Additionally, they performed the theme music for, and were featured on an episode of, What's New, Scooby-Doo?.